The

 zone—where the coastal forests of Eastern Africa and

 Horn of Africa meet.
-Much of that area is comprised of Somali
+Much of that area consists of Somali

 Acacia-Commiphora bushlands and thickets.
 The coastal